-Before we head into the next section I need to point out, this is one of those games that makes me reconsider using a score system.
+Before we head into the next section, I need to point out, this is one of those games that makes me reconsider using a scoring system.
 I am not sure any value I end up giving it will be a proper reflection of the game.

-Now let’s chime the soothing music and go over the (to me, very interesting) elevator pitch for this game.
+Now let’s chime the soothing music and go over the (to me, exciting) elevator pitch for this game.
 Stop me if you’ve heard this before.
-Humanity squabbles among itself, but now the horrible mysterious giants – the Ravenii of legend – that no one knows much about have shown up to murder the heck out of the world.
+Humanity squabbles among itself, but now the horrible, mysterious giants – the Ravenii of legend – that no one knows much about have shown up to murder the heck out of the world.
 Tromping down buildings, people, and what not as they go on their strange mission to destroy humanity for… well… reasons.

 You play Avil, the last of the Sentinels.
 A grumbly character so grizzled I am sure he must have levels in ranger.
-He’s skilled, devoted, and has huge trust issues.
-But as the game unfolds he learns to trust again, with… varying results.
-As Avil you battle the Ravenii forces in different sizes.
+He’s skilled, devoted, and has tremendous trust issues.
+But as the game unfolds, he learns to trust again, with… varying results.
+As Avil, you battle the Ravenii forces in different sizes.
 The smaller Jackals being more numerous but more your size.
-The larger giants requiring a bit more skill to lay low.
+The more massive giants requiring a bit more skill to lay low.
 You’ll be fighting in various battlefields, trying to weaken giants and gain enough rune power to kill the massive, regenerating beast.
 They heal really quickly, so lop that noggin off.

 I don’t mind a grind.
 I play and love Diablo and Far Cry style games.
 I love getting sweet random loot upgrades, earning skill points to customize a character to my play style, and I don’t even mind playing the same missions over and over again in the glorious pursuit of “Gittin’ Gud.”
 However, no matter what I was expecting with this game, I wasn’t expecting something quite like this.

-The mechanics are fairly straight forward, blissfully so in fact.
-You have an area with various structures and citizens needing rescued.
+The mechanics are relatively straightforward, blissfully so in fact.
+You have an area with various structures and citizens needing rescuing.
 You have a notifier indicating the current state of the territory.
 If it hits 0% that is bad.
 This number lowers based on the damage the area has taken and the number of civilian casualties.
 Ah.
 Civilian causalities.
 Please, walk with me a moment while we discuss what I find one of the most irritating points of this game.

 So, where are the civilians?
 They are not in their homes, nor are they fleeing the city.
-No. The best and brightest of this kingdom lurk around the various extraction crystals found placed about the map by Avil’s technically inclined assistant.
+No. The best and brightest of this kingdom lurk around the various extraction crystals found placed on the map by Avil’s technically inclined assistant.
 Now let us ignore for the narrative that people, including Avil, have no idea what these crystals are for.
-All we know is your magical partner has placed them in areas, because she is just that good at predicting Ravenii attacks.
-And, with out prompting these crystals seem to draw citizens.
+All we know is your magical partner has placed them in areas because she is just that good at predicting Ravenii attacks.
+And, without prompting these crystals seem to draw citizens.
 Usually a few around each, but the number varies.